redhat-et/microshift-demos/topolvm-demo/README.md

 For reference, see the original [TopoLVM on Kubernetes demo](topolvm/topolvm/deploy/README.md)

 The manifests in this demo were generated using [Helm](https://helm.sh/).
-See [TopoLVM helm charts](https://github.com/topolvm/topolvm/tree/main/charts/topolvm).
+See [TopoLVM helm charts](https://github.com/topolvm/topolvm/tree/main/charts/topolvm) for Helm instructions.
 The following chart values were overridden for this demo:

 - cert-manager.enabled=**true**
 - lvmd.deviceClasses[0].volume-group=**vg_root**